gbarbarov/OptiKey/README.md

+SAND BOX
-# OptiKey Hardware Control  SAND BOX
+# OptiKey Hardware Control (experimental version)

 OptiKey is an on-screen keyboard that is designed to help Motor Neuron Disease (MND) patients interact with Windows computers.
 When used with an eye-tracking device, OptiKey's on-screen keyboard allows MND patients to complete tasks, such as email composition, using only their eyes.
 OptiKey can also be used with a mouse or webcam.
 Unlike expensive and unreliable Alternative and Augmentative Communication (AAC) products that are difficult to use, Optikey is free, reliable, and easy to use.